Our ultimate guide on things to consider if you're planning to sail across the Atlantic

 Here is a list of my top 15 tips for an Atlantic crossing, which I’ve drawn up both from my own ocean passages in the Atlantic, Pacific and Indian Oceans, and from talking to hundreds of transatlantic sailors over the years.
 So what do you really need to consider when planning your Atlantic crossing…

 1. You don’t need a special boat

-Time was when a proper bluewater cruiser had chines, a ketch rig and self-steering gear at the stern.
+Time was when a proper offshore cruising yacht had chines, a ketch rig and self-steering gear at the stern.
 That was a perception, and perceptions change.
 Numerically, the most common transatlantic yachts these days are ordinary production cruisers with standard kit.

 There’s no black art to sailing 3,000 miles downwind.
 Generally, the toughest part of an Atlantic crossing is getting across Biscay.
 So whatever boat you have right now, the chances are that with a bit of extra prep she’ll be fine for an Atlantic crossing.

 As for a watermaker, generator, SSB radio, etc: they’re all useful, but every additional item adds complication and service cost/time.
 Apart from a sound boat, all you really need is water, food, fuel and a (paper) copy of ‘North Atlantic, Southern Part’.